dspereira/42Cursus-Philosophers/README.md

 ## Specific Problems and Solutions

 Each philosopher takes a predetermined time to eat, to sleep and to die, the especific times will be passed by parameter.
-If a philosopher cannot grab the forks and eat before the 'time to die' timeout, the philosopher will die, and the simulation stops.
+If a philosopher cannot grab the forks and eat before the 'time to die' timeout, the philosopher will die and the simulation stops.
 Of course, the goal is to continue the simulation for as long as possible.

 **Race Condition:**

-Every philosopher is a thread, and every fork is a resource that the thread has to process.
+Every philosopher is a thread and every fork is a resource that the thread has to process.
 In this case, every thread will share resources with another thread (every philosopher will share a fork with the neighbor on the table).

 This creates a problem known as a race condition.
 Race conditions occur when multiple threads attempt to process a resource simultaneously, leading to issues.
 For example, consider an integer with an initial value of 10 that we want two threads to increment.
 The expected result should be 12, as each thread increments the original value by 1.
 However, if the threads try to increment the value at the same time, both may read the original value (10) before either increments it.
 Consequently, they both increment from the value 10, resulting in a final value of 11, which is incorrect.